ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2020.08/+article.md

 @youtube{disclosure id=K42ED-7PWAo caption="[Ambiguous](https://music.youtube.com/watch?v=2oqeIu2G2fw) by GARNiDELiA [[Spotify](spotify:track:32VX3DJCxPY3pMjirgOayx)]"}

 Such a good and catchy OP from *Kill la Kill*.
 I'm the type of person who needs to see "it" first before I can fully feel the vibe and immerse myself in it, but I know some of you can listen to songs from Disney movies before it even hits the theater, so do what you want with this.
-But, I do recommend you to watch the anime first.

 @youtube{disclosure id=Y-MNeN5dDtI caption="[Open Blinds](https://music.youtube.com/watch?v=D25VT2BcGFQ) by DROELOE [[Spotify](spotify:track:0cR04cbujsPTTyKUazySY0)]"}